 While doing a live appearance for its affectionate young fans, Froggy Doo is kidnapped and held for ransom.
 A teenage boy, his young brother, and the girl that recently moved into town decide to do their own investigation — aiming to rescue Froggy Doo and bring smiles back on the children’s faces.

 Essentially A Plum Summer is a children’s detective story – in the style of The Hardy Boys.
-Yet, somehow, the screenwriter managed to throw in some Coming-of-Age experiences (first love, loyalty, and dealing with bullies — to mention but a few) and to even address serious issues like parenting, taking responsibility and dealing with addiction.
-While I have my doubts about the appropriateness of mixing issues one would expect to find in a drama film in a lighthearted adventurous comedy, the film’s Coming-of-Age nuances guarantee that older viewers will enjoy the movie as much as a young audience.
+Yet, somehow, the screenwriter managed to throw in some Coming-of-Age experiences (first love, loyalty, and dealing with bullies — to mention but a few) and even address serious issues like parenting, taking responsibility, and dealing with addiction.
+While I doubt the appropriateness of mixing issues, one would expect to find in a drama film in a lighthearted adventurous comedy, the film’s Coming-of-Age nuances guarantee that older viewers will enjoy the movie as much as a young audience.

-Beautiful cinematography characterized with bright colors, stylized images of small town America ala Norman Rockwell (most memorable scene – a full moon passing behind the trees) combined with wonderful production design and a great soundtrack effectively transfer the film into a nostalgic period piece.
+Beautiful cinematography characterized by bright colors and stylized images of small-town America ala Norman Rockwell (the most memorable scene is a full moon passing behind the trees).
+Combined with outstanding production design and a great soundtrack, all that effectively transform the film into a nostalgic period piece.

-Nevertheless, the best feature of the film undoubtedly is its young cast – the Elliot Brothers (Owen Pearce and Chris Massoglia) and the beautiful Morgan Flynn in the role of Haley Dubois (the girl helping the boys to resolve the mystery of the stolen puppet).
+Nevertheless, the film’s best feature undoubtedly is its young cast – the Elliot Brothers (Owen Pearce and Chris Massoglia) and the beautiful Morgan Flynn in the role of Haley Dubois (the girl helping the boys resolve the mystery of the stolen puppet).
 I especially enjoyed the witty dialogue and adorable appearance of Owen Pearce – a little heart grabber guaranteed to make one smile with his baby/little boy talk.

-It’s disappointing that, while the film opened with a first person narration as the teenaged Elliot brother recalled the events that took place that summer, the objective point of view gradually took over — distancing the characters from the viewers.
-But I do realize the film is an adventurous comedy and, unlike my favorite Coming-of-Age dramas, it has to utilize different techniques to tell its story.
+It’s disappointing that, while the film opened with a first-person narration as the teenaged Elliot brother recalled the events that took place that summer, the objective point of view gradually took over — distancing the characters from the viewers.
+But I realize the film is an adventurous comedy and, unlike my favorite Coming-of-Age dramas, it has to utilize different techniques to tell its story.

-While A Plum Summer is not likely to be a film I will be making reference to in the future (or even remember a week from now), it is enjoyable to watch.
-Not a classic, yet perfect family friendly entertainment with which to spend an evening.
+While A Plum Summer is not likely to be a film I will be referring to in the future (or even remember a week from now), it is enjoyable to watch.
+Not a classic yet perfect family-friendly entertainment with which to spend an evening.